SoftwareHeritage/swh-docs/sysadm/deployment/deployment-environments.rst

    sysadm staff members

-We have 2 main environments for deployment:
+We have 2 deployment environments:

 - staging
 - production